mchl18/certcheckbot/README.md

 # SSL Certificate Checker

 A service that monitors SSL certificates for specified domains and sends alerts via Slack when certificates are approaching expiration.
-Available in both Go and Node.js implementations.

 ## Quick Install